Tumour Ecology and Evolutionary Stability

 06What the Ecological Model Predicts That Mutation Models Do Not

 The Somatic Mutation Theory remains the dominant framework in clinical oncology, and its contributions are not in question.
-But mutation-centered models make specific predictions, principally, that progression is driven by genetic events that accumulate within cells over time, and some of those predictions are not borne out by clinical observation.
+But mutation-centred models make specific predictions, principally, that progression is driven by genetic events that accumulate within cells over time, and some of those predictions are not borne out by clinical observation.

-Mutation models do not easily explain why genetically identical cancer cells behave differently in different microenvironments, why therapeutic pressure can induce rapid phenotypic transitions that outpace any plausible rate of new mutation accumulation, or why some tumors with aggressive mutational profiles remain indolent for years while ecologically similar tumors with more modest genetic alterations progress.
+Mutation models do not easily explain why genetically identical cancer cells behave differently in different microenvironments, why therapeutic pressure can induce rapid phenotypic transitions that outpace any plausible rate of new mutation accumulation, or why some tumours with aggressive mutational profiles remain indolent for years while ecologically similar tumours with more modest genetic alterations progress.
 The ecological model addresses all three: environment determines expression, selection pressure accelerates phenotypic evolution, and ecological stability constrains what mutations are permitted to do.

 This is not a replacement for genetic understanding, it is a necessary supplement to it.
 Mutations set the range of possibilities.
-Ecological conditions determine which possibilities are realized.
+Ecological conditions determine which possibilities are realised.
 A clinical framework that addresses both is more complete, and more likely to produce stable long-term outcomes, than one that addresses mutations alone.

 07Implications for Therapeutic Strategy

-If aggressive disease emerges partly from ecological destabilisation, then therapeutic approaches that excessively disrupt the tumor ecosystem may unintentionally accelerate evolutionary adaptation.
+If aggressive disease emerges partly from ecological destabilisation, then therapeutic approaches that excessively disrupt the tumour ecosystem may unintentionally accelerate evolutionary adaptation.
 This is not an argument against treatment, it is an argument for ecological awareness in how treatment is designed and sequenced.

 Ecological stabilisation as a therapeutic principle involves several overlapping strategies.
 Preserving stromal integrity means avoiding unnecessary interventions that convert regulatory stroma into cancer-associated fibroblast populations, a conversion that is difficult to reverse and that removes a meaningful source of epithelial constraint.
 Supporting immune competence through systemic health, metabolic fitness, inflammation control, sleep, and stress regulation, maintains the surveillance function that helps suppress immunogenic clones.
 And moderating selection pressure, rather than applying maximal early treatment, may preserve the competitive ecology that keeps resistant variants from gaining dominance.